In this lesson we continue to look at the fourth C in Ephesians chapter two, namely the church. We focus on more of Paul’s “snapshots” of the church.

 This "one body" is later listed among the seven ones expressing "the unity of the Spirit in the bond of peace" (Ephesians 4:4).

-The body metaphor is very appropriate to the unity of the church, because we cannot imagine a head with many bodies any more than we can imagine a body with many heads.
+The body metaphor is very appropriate to the unity of the church, because we cannot imagine Christ as a head with many bodies, any more than we can imagine his church as a body with many heads.
 There is one head, and there is one body.
 This is one of the compelling facts that makes us believe that the church must be undenominational.

 "...built on the foundation of the apostles and prophets, Jesus Christ himself being the chief corner stone, in whom the entire building joins together and grows into a holy temple in the Lord.
 In him you are being built together for a habitation of God in the Spirit" (Ephesians 2:20-22).